 Top Missouri Schools in Mechanic & Repair Technologies

-It is hard to beat Ranken Technical College if you wish to pursue a degree in mechanic & repair technologies.
-Located in the large city of Saint Louis, Ranken Technical College is a private not-for-profit college with a small student population.
-A Best Colleges rank of #108 out of 2,217 schools nationwide means Ranken Technical College is a great college overall.
+It's hard to beat Ranken Technical College if you wish to pursue a degree in mechanic & repair technologies.
+Located in the city of Saint Louis, Ranken Technical College is a private not-for-profit college with a small student population.

-Any student pursuing a degree in mechanic & repair technologies needs to look into State Technical College of Missouri.
+Any student pursuing a degree in mechanic & repair technologies has to take a look at State Technical College of Missouri.
 Located in the rural area of Linn, STC is a public college with a small student population.
-A Best Colleges rank of #646 out of 2,217 schools nationwide means STC is a great college overall.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.